ppbstudios/wds_flutter/docs/design_token_generation_guide.md

 - DO parse "family" for map key
 - DO parse "size" for map key
 - DO parse "weight" for map key
-- DO parse "lineheight" for map key
+- DO parse "lineHeight" for map key
 - DO NOT parse "lineHeights" for root key
 - DO NOT parse "fontSize" for root key
 - DO NOT parse "letterSpacing" for root key